korewireless/Microvisor-Demo-Remote-Debug/README.md

 #### Environment Variables

-Running the Twilio CLI and the Microvisor Plugin to upload the built code to the Twilio cloud for subsequent deployment to your Microvisor Nucleo Board uses the following Twilio credentials stored as environment variables.
+Running the Twilio CLI and the Microvisor Plugin to upload the built code to the Microvisor cloud for subsequent deployment to your Microvisor Nucleo Board uses the following Twilio credentials stored as environment variables.
 They should be added to your shell profile:

 ```bash
 export TWILIO_ACCOUNT_SID=ACxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx